alko79/BBB-theme/README.md

 # BBB-theme
 This is a basic blog theme using the blog plugin by rainlab.
 I used the Materialize js to get the material look and feel.
-After used it on my site I decided to share this base so others can use it as a start for their own sites.
+After using it on my site I decided to share this base so others can use it as a start for their own sites.
 I provided also example logo,banner and background png images.

 Javascripts: